eguidotti/bornrule/README.md

 The script generates a folder named `results` with all the results in the paper.
 Additional information are saved to the log file `nips.log`

 ## Cite as

-Please cite the following when using this software:

 ```bibtex
 @inproceedings{guidotti2022text,